 The line-up of The Quin Tikis kept changing, but many of the original members were from Rotorua.
 Early Quin Tikis included Dora Amohau, Weasel Tairoa, Garry Wallace, Anzac Teeoka, Tab Painga and many others.
 But the person who would achieve the greatest success was the vocalist Rim D. Paul, who grew up in Ohinemutu, on the lakefront near Rotorua.

-Blessed with a big, velvety, soulful voice, Rimini Dennis Paul was the son of Tai Paul, the legendary leader of 1950s Rotorua dance band Tai Paul and the Pohutu Boys.
+Blessed with a big, velvety, soulful voice, Rimini Dennis Paul (Te Arawa) was the son of Tai Paul, the legendary leader of 1950s Rotorua dance band Tai Paul and the Pohutu Boys.
 Tai Paul was blinded in Egypt during World War II, but afterwards his band became the leading musical attraction in the Bay of Plenty area, especially for dances at the Tamatekapua meeting house at Ohinemutu.

 As a teenager in the mid-1950s, Rim sang doo-wop with a group at Te Aute College, then began singing rock and roll and ballads with his father’s band.
 The Pohutu Boys’ set lists were notable for their variety: They would play a Latin bracket, rock and roll, country music, Hawaiian pop, and musical impressions – changing costumes throughout their shows.
 Many of these techniques would later be incorporated into a typical Māori showband set.

 Rim D. Paul joined the Maori Hi-Quins, the first showband to follow the Maori Hi-Five to Australia.

 Rim D. Paul joined The Maori Hi-Quins, the first showband to follow the Maori Hi-Five to Australia.
 They were especially popular on the Gold Coast, but also toured Britain and Europe.
 Paul left in 1963, and joined The Quin Tikis.